EXthan/DataDrivenTurbulenceModels/README.md

 - **nutGammat** - gamma vector
   - Injects the vector ***gamma*** into a Reynolds Force Vector Transport Equation, which produces a ***t*** that is injected into the momentum balance.
 A turbulent viscosity nut from the baseline RANS simulation is required.

-Models were constructed using OF's *kEpsilon* turbulence model.
+Models were constructed using OF's *ShihQuadraticKE* turbulence model.

 To include the library in your OF installation use the command:
 1) Pull the repository, preferably into your $WM_PROJECT_USER_DIR